 How I Use My Electric Roaster Oven

-My electric roaster oven is one of my favorite appliances and easy to cook with.
-I find it to be so versatile that not only will cook a delicious holiday turkey, but will also bake, steam, slow-cook and warm other food items making this a must have kitchen appliance.
+My electric roaster oven is one of my favorite appliances, and it's so easy to cook with.
+I find it to be very versatile in that it will not only cook a delicious holiday turkey, but it will also bake, steam, slow-cook, and warm other food items—all of which makes this a must-have kitchen appliance.

-My electric roaster gives me a second oven which comes in handy at the holidays having my family over for a holiday feast.
+My electric roaster gives me a second oven, which comes in handy at the holidays when I have my family over for a holiday feast.
 Putting my turkey or ham in the roaster lets me put my special yam casserole and pies in the regular oven.

-An electric roaster oven is also great for potlucks and block parties doubling as a buffet server once the food is cooked and ready to serve.
+An electric roaster oven is also great for potlucks and block parties, doubling as a buffet server once the food is cooked and ready to serve.
 I work at a retirement community that holds large holiday potlucks and big dinners.
-We have at least 12 large electric roasters to use for these food events; chili dinners to holiday turkeys for 200!
+We have at least 12 large electric roasters to use for these food events, from chili dinners to holiday turkeys for 200!

-Electric roaster ovens range from a small 5 quart to a large 22 quart size.
+Electric roaster ovens range from a small 5-quart to a large 22-quart size.
 Some come with buffet pans so you can use the roaster as a buffet server.
-You will find stainless steel models to enamel and even porcelain models.
+You will find stainless steel models, enamel, and even porcelain models.
 I love my stainless steel roaster oven and find it cleans up so nicely.
 I store my electric roaster in the garage cabinet until I need it.

 With the addition to the electric roaster oven, I now have a second oven in my kitchen.
-I own a large 22 quart roaster which will hold up to a 25 pound turkey.
+I own a large 22-quart roaster which will hold up to a 25-pound turkey.
 That is important when you are hosting a family dinner for 15 guests or more each year.
-I was impressed on how the portable oven bakes or roasts the turkey as quickly as the conventional oven.
+I was impressed by how the portable oven bakes or roasts the turkey as quickly as the conventional oven.
 I am able to put in my sweet potato casserole and green beans in the regular oven at the same time now.

-For me, having an electric Roaster Oven is a great addition to my kitchen.
-I have even cooked 2 large chickens and a ham in the roaster leaving my oven free for baking pies or side dieshes at the same time.
+For me, having an electric roaster oven is a great addition to my kitchen.
+I have even cooked two large chickens and a ham in the roaster, leaving my oven free for baking pies or side dishes at the same time.
 I do not choose one over the other but recommend using both for your holiday dinners.

 How to Bake a Juicy Turkey

-A large 22 quart electric roaster oven with its domed lid can just fit up to a 25 pound turkey.
+A large 22-quart electric roaster oven with its domed lid can fit up to a 25-pound turkey.